Paige Hadley

 Paige Amber Hadley (born 26 August 1992) is an Australian international netball player.
-Primarily a wing attack and centre player, Hadley is a member of the Australian national team and plays in the ANZ Championship for the New South Wales Swifts.
+Primarily a wing attack and centre player, Hadley is a member of the Australian national team and plays in the Suncorp Super Netball for the New South Wales Swifts, for which she also serves as the club's Australian Netball Players' Association delegate.

 Early life

 Born in Sydney, Hadley was started playing netball at the age of seven and later became a Penrith District Netball Association junior.
 While still in school she got an Australian Tertiary Admission Rank of 97.8 and was offered a scholarship to study at Western Sydney University.
 She obtained Bachelor of Business & Commerce degree while being on the professional netball team at the same time.